-Creating prototypes of your service as you iterate is an essential part of building your product or service.
-Prototypes allow you to rapidly test different designs and solutions, abandon the ones that don’t test well, and work on improvements for the next round.
+Creating prototypes during the development process is an essential part of building your product or service.
+Prototypes allow you to rapidly test different designs and solutions before building the final version, helping you to save costs, time, and gather feedback from users as early as possible.

 - Improve usability through constant testing